Disclosure Principles: Prosecutorial Mandate to Provide Relevant Evidence to the Accused Person | Lo Greco Law

 • Obligation of Full Disclosure: The prosecution possesses an ongoing requirement to disclose all pertinent information to the defence whereas such principles were confirmed in the case of R. v.
 Stinchcombe, [1991] 3 S.C.R.
 326, wherein the Supreme Court ruled that neglect of disclosure principles wrongfully imposes upon the duty to ensure a fair trial.

-• Emerging Challenges: The challenges related to digital evidence per *York (Regional Municipality) v.
-McGuigan*, 2018 ONCA 1062, and accessing third-party records as outlined in R. v.
+• Emerging Challenges: The complexities involving digital evidence per York (Regional Municipality) v.
+McGuigan, 2018 ONCA 1062, gaining access to third-party records per R. v.
 O'Connor, [1995] 4 S.C.R.
-411, encompass various issues concerning evidentiary materials held by, accessible to, or that may be obtained by, the prosecutor.
+411, among other issues, involving evidentiary materials in the possession of, accessible to, or potentially obtainable by, the prosecutor.

 Conclusion

-Need Help?Let's Get Started Today
+Need Help?
+Let's Get Started Today

 NOTE: Do not send confidential information through the web form.
 Use the web form only for your introduction.
 Learn Why?